How to Prep – Prepping Made Easy

 - Bandanna.
 From mopping up sweat to blowing your nose to setting a splint, there is so much that a bandanna can do, it makes so much sense to have one with you every day.

 The Weekend Warrior Kit

 As I said, my family likes to go outdoors, and hiking is one of our favorite activities.
-However, we like to explore, and the news is filled with stories over-casual hikers who turned a one-day hike into a struggle to survive against nature.
+However, we like to explore.
+The news is filled with stories about over-casual hikers who turned a one-day hike into a struggle to survive against nature.

-This little kit easily fits into an empty tin of breath mints, and yet still provides the basics of signalling, fire starting and first aid should we find ourselves in need to survive on our own until help arrives. <
+This little kit easily fits into an empty tin of breath mints, and yet still provides the basics of signaling, fire starting and first aid should we find ourselves in need to survive on our own until help arrives.

 Starting from left, the items in this tin include: